-The ratio of bull to bear signals was 1.5:1, down from 2:1 the prior trading day, as the markets returned to neutrality.
+The ratio of bull to bear signals was 2:1, on the bullish edge of neutrality, down from 2.9:1 the prior trading day.

-One symbol traded on the major exchanges survived my initial screening, JCP, which broke out to the downside.
+One symbol traded on the major exchanges survived my initial screening, MCP, which broke out to the upside.